jvasilakes/yaml-kit/README.md

-# Experiment Config
+# YAML-kit

-An extensible, flexible, and version-aware package for configuring and logging ML experiments.
+Customizable, extensible, and version-aware YAML configuration.

 ## Description

-`experiment_config` is a programmatic way to generate and validate YAML config files with custom, user-defined logic.
-It supports comments, type checking, and git integration so you always know that your experiments are valid, and you can check how parameter values have changed through code iterations.
+`yaml-kit` is a programmatic way to generate and validate YAML config files with custom, user-defined logic.
+It supports comments, type checking, and git integration so you always know that your files are valid for your use case, and you can check how parameter values have changed through code iterations.

 ## Requirements